How to Invest During a Recession

 Recession predictions are piling up.
 Some predictions show a recession in 2022 or 2023.
 At the same time, some show a moderate recession rather than a deep one.
 More optimistic predictions show no recession at all.
 With many conflicting opinions, investors will likely wonder how to invest during a recession.

 A logical first step to investing in a recession is to know what a recession actually is.
-A panel of experts determines a recession in the U.S. at the National Bureau of Economic Research (NBER).
-Though a recession is at the hands of the panel, they give some guidance to their thinking.
+A panel of experts at the U.S. at the National Bureau of Economic Research (NBER) determines a recession.
+Though a recession is at the hands of the panel, they give some insight to their thinking.
 According to the NBER website, a recession is:

 A significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production and wholesale-retail sales.